wdawson/okta.github.io/_source/books/api-security/authn/api-authentication-options.md

 ## API Authentication Options {#authn-api-authentication-options}

-The first type of API authentication I’ll talk about is HTTP Basic Authentication.
+The first type of API authentication I'll talk about is HTTP Basic Authentication.

 HTTP Basic Authentication is defined by [RFC 7617](https://tools.ietf.org/html/rfc7617).
 This document was created in September 2015 by the internet standards body known as The Internet Engineering Task Force (IETF).
 It replaces [RFC 2617](https://tools.ietf.org/html/rfc2617), which was created in 1999 and defined both basic and digest authentication.